lelepado01/FoundationModel4ClimateNotes/src/incremental_models.md

 - **Cascade**: weights which come from an existing block are copied to the new block.
 - **Fully Connected**: all hidden weights are modified.

+#### Nest

+Gradient based growing:
+- connection growth: greedily activates dormant connections (add connection only if the loss is reduced)
+- neuron growth: connection estabilishment + weight initialization.
+Add neuron between Node i and j if correlation pre-synaptic and post-synaptic is high.

+Magnitude based pruning: remove connections if magn(W) is less than a threshold T.

+Partial Area convolutions: convolve only the area of interest, not the whole image.
+(CNNs are computationally expensive)

+#### Learn Weights and Connections

+Also does pruning, learns which connections are important, then prune weights.
+Converts dense net into a sparse one.

+#### Grow and Prune LSTMs

+Based on the H-LSTM cell (Hidden layer LSTM).
+The difference comes from the weight update vector, which is replaced by 4 DNNs with multi-layer transformations.
+This gives more control, easy regularization and flexible gates.

+Process:
+- initialize the H-LSTM cell with a single layer LSTM
+- grow the H-LSTM cell by adding a new layer + training the model
+- activation function + more training
+- pruning of connections + training
+- final model

 #### Layer Stacking

 From the observation of layers: